fr4Cz/SK_Lab-Machines/README.md

 There's an included Vagrantfile that allows quick testing of the built Vagrant boxes.
 From the same box directory, run the following command after building the box:

+  *Add box to the Vagrant local repository by:
+    $ vagrant box add {your choosen name of the image} /builds/vagrant.box

+    Comment: Make sure to adjust the choosen name in the Vagrantfile

     $ vagrant up

 Test that the box works correctly, then tear it down with: